NikolaiRadke/Nokolino_pcb/mp3/README.md

-# Voice set for NOKOlino - German
+# Voice set for Nokolino - German

-There are foursets: a large male and a large female voice.
-Both need a **32 MBit** or bigger variant of the JQ6500 module.
-If you have an older, smaller **16 MBit** variant of the module, you need the smaller male or female version.
+Here you find four voice sets: Nokolino for the male and Nokolina for the female version, each with 2MB for **16 MBit JQ6500** modules and 4MB for the **32 MBit JQ6500 and JQ8400** modules.

+## JQ8400

-Copy these mp3s on the JQ6500 module.
+Plug in your JQ8400-module or Nokolino, delete the old files and copy the new mp3s on the module.
 Strictly observe the sequence!
 021.mp3 must be copied as the 21st file.
-See the [Wiki](https://github.com/NikolaiRadke/NOKOlino_2/wiki/MP3s-aufspielen) for more detailed instructions.
+See the Wiki for more detailed instructions.

+Linux and Mac can copy the files by simply marking them all and draging them into the folder.
+Windows has it's issues with the copying sequence.
+You can either copy them one by one oder use a copy tool like SmartCopyTool.

+## JQ6500

 **Windows** users can use the (chinese) interface.
+See this [instructions](http://sparks.gogo.co.nz/jq6500/index.html), written by James Sleeman. if you want an English interface or is the interface missing, look at my [JQ6500 rescue tool](https://github.com/NikolaiRadke/JQ6500-rescue-tool).

-See this [instructions](http://sparks.gogo.co.nz/jq6500/index.html), written by James Sleeman. **Linux** and **Mac** users should try the [uploading tool](https://github.com/NikolaiRadke/NOKOlino_2/tree/master/linux_uploader), written by Max Reinhard.
+**Linux** and **Mac** users should try the [uploading tool](https://github.com/NikolaiRadke/Nokolino/tree/master/linux_uploader), written by Max Reinhard.

-**32 Mbit:**
+**4MB**

 | Number  | Assignment               |
 | --------|-------------------------:|